 - Best Place to Go Shopping: Kirkwood!
 Kirkwood has the best shopping in town; there are many stores to visit and you can spend an afternoon shopping there with friends.

 - Best Place for Ice Cream: This one is a tie.
 I would either have to say The Chocolate Moose or Hartzels.
 Both are fabulous after a long day of classes in the spring.

-Currently, I’m a sophomore majoring in education in the TAL (Teaching All Learners) Program.
+Currently, I’m majoring in education in the TAL (Teaching All Learners) Program.
 For those of you not majoring in education, that means I will be certified to teach elementary and special education for kindergarten through sixth grade.
-Being a bit "tech-savvy," I decided to add on a CEL or Computer Educator License, which will enable me to teach computers to all students.
+Being a bit "tech-savvy," I decided to add on a CEL, or Computer Educator License, which will enable me to teach computers to all students.
 The School of Education at IU is definitely preparing me for my future as a teacher.

 As for my involvement within the School of Education, I participate in several organizations.
 I am the newly appointed president of the Student Council for Exceptional Children and cannot wait to begin volunteering this semester with the Down Syndrome Family Connection, whose goal it is to enrich the lives of students with special needs.
 Being directly admitted to the School of Education, I also participate in all the direct admit activities, including the Direct Admit Leadership Council, and serve as the events chair.
 This year, I started a new mentor program, which provides upperclass mentors to incoming freshmen.